canonical/github-profiles-automator/README.md

-Github Profiles Automator charm is focused on updating Profiles and RoleBindings / AuthorizationPolicies for contributors in a Kubeflow cluster based on a central source of truth, a ProjectManagementRepresentation (PM) defined in a file in a GitHub repo.
+Github Profiles Automator charm is focused on updating Profiles and RoleBindings / AuthorizationPolicies for contributors in a Kubeflow cluster based on a central source of truth, a ProfileManagementRepresentation (PMR) defined in a file in a GitHub repo.

-For more information please read our [official spec](https://docs.google.com/document/d/1WlRJTOs-J1ghZVygO3AOFvbETLyt_fY2h_PsafPMLa0/edit?tab=t.0)